elastic/kibana/rfcs/text/0017_url_service.md

 // You can fetch it from the registry (if you don't already have it). const myGenerator = plugins.share.getUrlGenerator(/* ... */);

-// Now you can use it to generate deep link into Kibana. const deepLink: string = myGenerator.createUrl({ /* ... */ });
+// Now you can use it to generate a deep link into Kibana. const deepLink: string = myGenerator.createUrl({ /* ... */ });
 ```